d3/d3-shape/README.md

 ]
 ```

-Note that the returned array is in the same order as the data, even though this pie chart proceeds clockwise from 12 o’clock starting with the last datum (value 21), due to the default [order](#pie_sortValues) being descending value.
+Note that the returned array is in the same order as the data, even though this pie chart is [sorted](#pie_sortValues) by descending value, starting with the arc for the last datum (value 21) at 12 o’clock.

 <a name="pie_value" href="#pie_value">#</a> <i>pie</i>.<b>value</b>([<i>value</i>])